hobby-overflow/slippymapTileConvert/README.md

 {x}{y}

 ## what is this?
-Lat Lng coordinate convert to slippymap and mapbox static tiles numbering.
+Convert Lat Lng Coordinate to tile number for slippymap and mapbox static tiles.

 ## Dependency Module(Python3)
 - PySimpleGUI